-The Irwin Tools 16-Ounce Fiberglass General Purpose Claw Hammer has a hatchet-style, fiberglass handle with a comfortable grip designed to absorb vibration and shock while reducing fatigue.
-With a forged steel, smooth face and a rip claw, this is a great hammer for projects both big and small and is sturdy enough for years of use.
+The Irwin Tools 16-Ounce Fiberglass General Purpose Claw Hammer has a hatchet-style, fiberglass handle with a comfortable grip designed to absorb vibration and shock, while also reducing fatigue.
+With forged-steel construction, a smooth face, and a rip claw, this is a great hammer for projects both big and small.

 Unless you’re a professional contractor, you don’t need the brawniest, costliest framing hammer on the market.
-This well-priced model from a beloved DIYer-friendly brand can deliver all the wallop most of us would need, thanks to a 22-ounce head and 17-inch, forged steel construction.
-What makes it a standout favorite for average homeowners?
+This well-priced model can deliver all the wallop most of us would need, thanks to its 22-ounce head and 17-inch, forged steel construction.
+What makes it a standout favorite?
 The torsion control and “AntiVibe” features of the Stanley Fatmax Xtreme go a long way to minimize the shock of impact and the associated physical strain.